 Welcome to the Center for Conflict Management!

-Please take a moment to browse through our undergraduate and graduate programs, get scheduling information needed to sign up for the core course next semester, meet our faculty mentors, and start on an exciting journey where you will learn to better prevent, resolve, or reduce the harms associated with the conflicts in our lives--from interpersonal to international.
+Please take a moment to check out our undergraduate and graduate certificates, meet our faculty mentors, and start on an exciting journey where you will learn to better transform, prevent, resolve, or reduce the harms associated with the conflicts in our lives--from interpersonal to international.
 Please read our Mission statement...and consider becoming a social entrepreneur, a leader in your own life, prepared to bring people with various concerns and skill sets together to innovatively and mindfully collaborate to more effectively address social problems.

 Let's get a coffee sometime.
-If you have any questions about conflict management or about how to succeed in college or about politics, please contact me anytime by phone or email or catching me in my office.
-Before we meet, please review our programs and expectations and fill out our one-page membership form and the university's one-page Add Certificate form...and deliver both forms to the Center director...thanks!
-Once you are ready to graduate you will then need to fill out the Certificate Application form to apply to recieve the certificate you have completed.
+Before we meet, please review our programs and expectations and fill out our one-page membership form and the university's one-page Add Certificate form...thanks!
+Once you are ready to graduate you will then need to fill out the Certificate Application form to apply to receive the certificate you have completed.